-- Hydrogen isotopes and water contents of minerals present in meteorites from Mars, Moon, Vesta, and small planetary bodies
+- Volatiles (H, Li, B) in meteorites from Mars, Moon, Vesta, and small planetary bodies

-- Isotopic measurements of high-temperature, refractory minerals in meteorites, e.g., calcium aluminum-rich inclusions
+- High-temperature, refractory minerals in meteorites, e.g., calcium aluminum-rich inclusions & chondrules

 I am interested in answering a few scientific questions such as: